Upper-Division

 Requirements

-Prerequisite(s): CRES 10 and CRES 100; satisfaction of the Entry Level Writing and Composition requirements.
-Enrollment is restricted to senior CRES majors.
+Prerequisite(s): CRES 10, CRES 100, and CRES 101; and satisfaction of the Entry Level Writing and Composition requirements.
+Enrollment is restricted to senior critical race and ethnic studies majors.

 CRES 190N Science/Fiction and the Possible